How To Sleep Better During Allergy Season

 Seasonal allergies occur when airborne pollen from trees, flowers, grasses and weeds enter the body through the nose, eyes or mouth.

 One area that is significantly affected by hay fever is sleep.
 Hay fever sufferers are kept awake by breathing difficulties, sneezing and nose-blowing, which can result in significant daytime sleepiness and fatigue.

 In one study, only 17% of patients with allergies rated their sleep as optimal.
 About half of all people in the study said their allergies woke them up at night and made it more difficult to fall asleep.
 Many sufferers will notice that hay fever symptoms worsen at night.
 Some believe that this is because as the temperature cools in the evening there is less hot air rising, and that leaves a layer of pollen-rich air around ground level.

 Hay fever affects one in four people in the UK, and, unfortunately, there is no real cure.

-Fortunately, there are measures hay fever sufferers can take to enjoy a better night’s sleep.
+Fortunately, there are measures that hay fever suffers can take to enjoy a better night’s sleep during allergy season.
 Here are some ideas: